10 things we love about Cuban-American cuisine

 Luis Gonzalez-Castro was born in Puerto Rico but his family relocated to Little Havana when he was seven.
 In vibrant Little Havana, Luis’s father owned a small bakery, kick-starting Luis’s life-long passion for food.
 Luis affectionately called his beloved grandmother Cuca, and she is the inspiration behind his regular Cuban-American supper clubs across London.
 For more details, see @cocinacuca on Instagram.
+We also have our podcast episode where Luis shares the 10 things you need to know about Cuban food and cooking.

 Pastelitos (pastries) can’t be missed.
 Found on every corner bakery across Little Havana, you will see them beautifully laid out behind a glass counter.
 It’s almost as though they are being shown off with true Cuban pride.
 Getting there early is key so you get them straight out of the oven.
 You order a café con leche and at least two or three types of pastelito.
 Fillings include guava with cream cheese, pulled chicken or picadillo (beef mince).